jqlang/jq/docs/README.md

 =============

 The jq website, manpages and some of the tests are generated from this directory.
-The manual is a YAML file in `content/manual`.
+The manual is a Markdown file in `content/manual/manual.md`.

+To build the jq manpage and the tests contained in it, you'll need `pandoc` (at least version 3.0).
-To build the documentation (including building the jq manpage), you'll need `python3` and `pipenv`.
+To build the website, you'll additionally need `python3` and `pipenv`.
 You can install `pipenv` like so:

     pip install pipenv